himmAllRight/himmAllRight-source/content/pages/about.md

 together for 12 years and were married on September 17th, 2016 (the day before our 10th anniversary).

-This summer, Rebecca will start her medical residency in  at Duke University Medical Center, so we will be moving to  in June.

 Feel free to contact me using any of the methods below.